gtshepard/gtshepard/README.md

-# Hi there 👋 from 🇺🇸
+# Hi There 👋 from 🇺🇸
 - My Name is Garrison; Welcome!

 ## 👨‍💻 About Me